oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 the authorization code is the same one that initiated the flow.

 Browser-based apps MUST prevent CSRF attacks against their redirect URI.
+This can be accomplished by any of the below:

+* using PKCE, and confirming that the authorization server supports PKCE
+* if the application is using OpenID Connect, by using the OpenID Connect "nonce" parameter
-This can be accomplished by either using PKCE, using a unique value for the OAuth 2.0 "state" parameter on each request, or by using the OpenID Connect "nonce" parameter.
+* using a unique value for the OAuth 2.0 "state" parameter

-Browser-based apps MUST follow the recommendations in {{oauth-security-topics}} section 3.1 to protect themselves during redirect flows.
+Browser-based apps MUST follow the recommendations in {{oauth-security-topics}} Section 2.1 to protect themselves during redirect flows.

 Handling the Authorization Code Redirect {#auth_code_redirect}